MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

   * fix issue where no cards is shown first before showing cards
+  * dashboard header filters are not persistent
+  * fix that card cannot be added
   * if filters return no cards, don't show default empty card, but something else
   * gap between cards change when adding more to second row
   * make to do and favorits filters work / filter cards